EllaPham/TEIT/_posts/2016-06-27-emulated-actuator.md

 #### 3.2.
 RANGE ACTUATOR

 Range actuator is an Emulated Actuator being used in case actuator has an indefinite collection of states such as range.
 We only know the boundary states of range (startRange & endRange).
 The controls of this actuator depend on actuators in  reality.
-TEIT provides some identified controls  and other controls that user can update in Description file depending on their demand.
+TEIT provides some predefined controls  and custom controls that user can define the description file depending on their demand.
 Description file of Range Actuator as below:

 * **description**: name of description file